aio-libs/aiohttp/docs/web_reference.rst

        StaticRoute
        SystemRoute

-User should not instantiate route classes by hand but can give *named route instance* by ``router[name]`` if he have added route by :meth:`UrlDispatcher.add_route` or :meth:`UrlDispatcher.add_static` calls with non-empty *name* parameter.

-There are three concrete route classes:

-* :class:`PlainRoute` for urls without :ref:`variable
-  pathes<aiohttp-web-variable-handler>` spec.

-* :class:`DynamicRoute` for urls with :ref:`variable
-  pathes<aiohttp-web-variable-handler>` spec.

-* :class:`StaticRoute` for static file handlers.
+:class:`ResourceRoute` is the route used for new-style resources, :class:`PlainRoute` and :class:`DynamicRoute` serves old-style routes kept for backward compatibility only.

+:class:`StaticRoute` is used for static file serving (:meth:`UrlDispatcher.add_static`).
+Don't rely on the route implementation too hard, static file handling most likely will be rewritten eventually.

+:class:`SystemRoute` exists for representing errors when requested url is not found or requested http method is not supported.
+It's very deep implementation details for now actually.

+So the only non-deprecated and not internal route is :class:`ResourceRoute` only.

-.. class:: Route
+.. class:: AbstractRoute

    Base class for routes served by :class:`UrlDispatcher`.

    .. attribute:: method

       HTTP method handled by the route, e.g. *GET*, *POST* etc.

    .. attribute:: handler

       :ref:`handler<aiohttp-web-handler>` that processes the route.

    .. attribute:: name

-   Name of the route.
+      Name of the route, always equals to name of resource which owns the route.

+   .. attribute:: resource

+      Resource instance which holds the route.

    .. method:: match(path)

       Abstract method, accepts *URL path* and returns :class:`dict` with parsed *path parts* for :class:`UrlMappingMatchInfo` or ``None`` if the route cannot handle given *path*.

       The method exists for internal usage, end user unlikely need to call it.

    .. method:: url(*, query=None, **kwargs)

       Abstract method for constructing url handled by the route.

       *query* is a mapping or list of *(name, value)* pairs for specifying *query* part of url (parameter is processed by :func:`~urllib.parse.urlencode`).

       Other available parameters depends on concrete route class and described in descendant classes.

+   .. coroutinemethod:: handle_expect_header(request)

+      ``100-continue`` handler.

+.. class:: ResourceRoute

+   The route class for handling different HTTP methods for :class:`Resource`.

 .. class:: PlainRoute